AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 Perform the following steps to validate the connection between your Experience Manager Assets as a [!DNL Cloud Service] instance and Brand Portal tenant:

-1. Log in to Experience Manager Assets.
+1. Login to Experience Manager Assets.

 1. From the **Tools** panel, navigate to **[!UICONTROL Deployment]** > **[!UICONTROL Distribution]**.